Quantum $SL_2$, Infinite curvature and Pitman's 2M-X theorem: Dynamical semi-classical limits: Proof of Main Theorem

 where $\Pi_J$ is the projector onto $V^q_J$ which has dimension $\lambda_n+1$.
 Thus $\Tr (\Pi_J)=\lambda_n+1$ and the probability of $(M_1(C^{r, \hbar}),\ldots,M_n(C^{r, \hbar}))$ having the trajectory $(C^{r, \hbar}(\hbar\lambda_1),\ldots,C^{r, \hbar}(\hbar\lambda_n))$ is equal to

 We deduce that the process $\left( M_n(C^{r, \hbar}) \ ; \ n \geq 1 \right)$ is a Markov chain on the state space $\left\{ C^{r, \hbar}(\hbar k) \ ; \ k\in\N \right\}$ with transitions given by

-This shows that the dynamics induced by the Casimir operator has transitions which do not depend on $r$ and are given as in Pitman Theorem~\ref{thm:PitmanDiscrete}.
-Consequently, using (\ref{eq:def_Lambda}), we have that the dynamics of the process $\left( \Lambda_n^{r,\hbar} \ ; \ n \geq 0\right)$ are independent of the curvature $r$ and is a Markov chain on highest weights $\hbar\N$ with Pitman transitions~(\ref{eq:LR_transitions}).
+This shows that the dynamic induced by the Casimir operator has transitions which do not depend on $r$ and are given as in Pitman's Theorem~\ref{thm:PitmanDiscrete}.
+Consequently, using (\ref{eq:def_Lambda}), we have that the dynamic of the process $\left( \Lambda_n^{r,\hbar} \ ; \ n \geq 0\right)$ is independent of the curvature $r$ and is a Markov chain on highest weights $\hbar\N$ with transitions~\eqref{eq:LR_transitions}.